rage/java-programming/data/part-2/1-problems-and-patterns.md

 **-3**
 **5**
--3 is less than 5.
+-3 is smaller than 5.

 </sample-output>